 export VULN_GITHUB_ACCESS_TOKEN=`cat ~/.github-token` (you can also store this command in a

 ~/.bashrc file or similar).

-vulnreport commitcommand also accepts multiple space-separated files/issue numbers, and will create a separate commit for each report.
+vulnreport commit command also accepts multiple space-separated issue numbers, and will create a separate commit for each report.

-vulnreport fix <GitHub issue number>before re-mailing to update the OSV and perform other useful actions.
+vulnreport fix <GitHub issue number> before re-mailing to update the OSV and make sure the report is still valid.

-vulnreport create-excluded. vulnreport will batch create YAML reports for all issues with the
+vulnreport create-excluded.
+This will batch create YAML reports for all issues with the

 vulnreport create <Github issue number>. (see steps 2-4 above for more information).
 Additionally,

 Sometimes an issue describes a vulnerability that we already have a report for.
-The worker doesn't (yet) detect this automatically, so it is a good idea to grep the
+The worker doesn't always detect this automatically, so it is a good idea to grep the

 /data directory of this repo for the module path and read the report to see if the vulns are the same.